TylerTomasello/itmd-362-pp/pp-04/readme.md

 fields and providing proper spacing and errors of what is wrong under the text field instead of taking them to a separate page.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL): https://material.io/guidelines/usability/accessibility.html#accessibility-hierarchy-focus

 * How you implemented it in your sketch:
+Another item that I thought could help with the design was the hierarchy of what is most important to least important.
+In addition, it goes with the navigation bar highlighting which page they are on, so they do not have to guess.